Welcome to Kittredge School

 GOALS: Kittredge School strives to provide a nurturing, diverse educational environment in which its students pursue academic excellence with an emphasis on individual creativity, resourcefulness and responsibility.
 The School focuses on the intellectual, physical and social growth of the individual student.

-The specific goals of the School include:
+The specific goals of the School include to:

 CURRICULUM: The major objective of the curriculum is to help students master the basic academic subjects and to develop strong study habits, thus setting a firm foundation for a well-rounded education.